AlphaVideo/AASMA-Project/README.md

 # Multi-Agent Knights Archers Zombies

+Project for the Autonomous Agents and Multiagent Systems 2023 course at Instituto Superior Técnico.
+Adapts a game from PettingZoo (https://pettingzoo.farama.org/index.html) to have different kinds of agents.

+## Usage
 -> Install dependencies with `pip install pettingzoo` and also `pip install matplotlib`\
 -> Run the game normally with `python kaz.py` \
 -> Simple game settings can be altered in the file `src/constants.py`